 You will need to arrive 5-10 minutes early with your insurance card(s), picture ID, and completed forms.
 If you have X-ray or MRI reports or other related medical work-ups, please bring those with you.

 Under Oregon's Licensing Board rules you may refer yourself for PT treatment.

-Payment for self-referral may vary depending on your insurance company's guidelines, particularly Work Comp and Medicare.
+Payment for self-referral may vary depending on your insurance company's guidelines, particularly Work Comp.
 Check with your insurer.